research-artifact/manifold-sca/README.md

 a reconstructed audio `One_94de6a6a_nohash_1.wav`, the number said in the reference input is *one*.
 As we reported in the paper, most (~80%) of the audios have consistent contents (i.e., the numbers) with the reference inputs.

+## Output

+We upload media data reconstructed by our framework in folder `output`.